General Motors leverages Simcenter simulation to optimize performance and reduce development.

-General Motors (GM) was founded in 1908 by William C. Durant and has been at the forefront of the automotive revolution for more than 100 years.
-In the U.S., General Motors’ brands include Chevrolet, Buick, GMC and Cadillac.
+GM was founded in 1908 by William C. Durant and has been at the forefront of the automotive revolution for more than 100 years.

 In the Propulsion System Global Noise and Vibration (N&V) department, Michael J. Grimmer, GM technical fellow and his team are working on all products related to internal combustion engines, hybrid drive units, transmissions and electric drive units.

 Like most automotive manufacturers, the critical business issues for GM today are reducing costly physical testing with virtual simulation twins and therefore accelerating the product development timeline.
 In addition, the transition of the transportation industry from internal combustion propulsion to electric propulsion is also an important consideration.

 Modeling the propulsion system and understanding the impact of torque fluctuations on the drive quality and seat acceleration experienced by the driver and passengers is a challenge that GM and many other original equipment manufacturers (OEMs) face today.
 The propulsion system torque must operate smoothly when the driver or the operator of the vehicle accelerates and decelerates the vehicle.